Dancer says did not want acid used in Bolshoi attack

 The attack exposed bitter infighting at the Bolshoi and compromised the reputation of the colonnaded theatre near the Kremlin in central Moscow, an enduring symbol of Russian culture that was founded in 1776.

-Dmitrichenko was arrested on Tuesday and admitted to organizing the attack in a police video shown on Wednesday, but said he did not mean for it to go so far.
+Dmitrichenko was arrested on Tuesday and admitted to organising the attack in a police video shown on Wednesday, but said he did not mean for it to go so far.

 "It is absolutely untrue that I ordered him to pour acid on Sergei Filin," he said in court on Thursday.